AbdelRahman-Madboly/Nexus-AI/README.md

 # Use local Ollama only (privacy mode)
 LLM_BACKEND=ollama
-PRIVACY_MODE=true              # ← this forces ALL calls to Ollama regardless of LLM_BACKEND
+PRIVACY_MODE=true              # ← forces ALL calls to Ollama regardless of LLM_BACKEND
 ```

 Embeddings always use Ollama (`nomic-embed-text`) regardless of backend.
-This ensures ChromaDB vectors stay consistent.
+This ensures ChromaDB vectors stay consistent across ingest and query.

 ---